computer-agents/agent-studio/docs/source/doc_index.rst

     :target: https://pre-commit.com/
     :alt: pre-commit

+This is the documentation of AgentStudio environments and toolkits.
+For more info about the benchmark suites and the leaderboard, please see our `Project Page`_.

-AgentStudio is an open toolkit covering the entire lifespan of building virtual agents that can interact with everything on digital worlds.
-Here, we open-source the beta of environment implementations, benchmark suite, data collection pipeline, and graphical interfaces to promote research towards generalist virtual agents of the future.
+AgentStudio environments and toolkits cover the entire lifespan of building computer agents that can interact with everything on digital worlds.
+Here, we open-source the beta of environment implementations, benchmark suite, data collection pipeline, and graphical interfaces to promote research towards generalist computer agents of the future.

 .. image:: ./assets/imgs/overview.png